RoboMorph: Evolving Robot Morphology using Large Language Models

 \subsection{Control}

-After compiling the design into XML format, each robot design is trained in simulation using the SAC algorithm, and the resulting policy is evaluated to compute a fitness score.
-We also experimented with PPO, but SAC was found to be more consistent in learning to control a diverse range of robot designs.
-Each design was evaluated using the same set of hyperparameters and the same number of environment steps (see Appendix~\ref{app:hyperparameters} for details).
+For each valid design, we train a locomotion controller in simulation using the SAC algorithm, and the resulting policy is evaluated to compute a fitness score.
+We also experimented with PPO, but found SAC to be more consistent across a diverse range of robot morphologies.
+We did not tailor the RL parameters to each morphology or terrain, as each design was evaluated using the same set of hyperparameters and for the same number of environment steps.